-The Quality Improvement Peer Learning Network (QIPLN) contributes to MCHB’s overarching goal to Increase Accountability through Quality Improvement, Performance Monitoring, and Evaluation.
+The Quality Improvement Peer Learning Network (QIPLN) contributed to MCHB’s overarching goal to Increase Accountability through Quality Improvement, Performance Monitoring, and Evaluation.
 The QIPLN is designed to increase knowledge, attitudes, skills, and practices around Quality Improvement (QI) to support HS programs in meeting the HS benchmark to Increase the proportion of HS grantees who establish a quality improvement and performance monitoring process.
-Through the QIPLN HS programs are developing a deeper understanding of QI, learning about tools that can assist with implementing quality improvement methods, developing a QI project plan, and most important, engaging in peer sharing and exchange on QI successes and challenges in the HS context.
+Through the QIPLN HS programs developed a deeper understanding of QI, learned about tools that can assist with implementing quality improvement methods, developed a QI project plan, and most important, engaged in peer sharing and exchange on QI successes and challenges in the HS context.

 Contact Suz Friedrich for more information.

 The EPIC Center will established 6-7 QIPLNs depending on interest.
 Following each QIPLN session, participants put the activity discussed in the session into motion at their agencies.
 At the next session, participants report on successes and challenges and strategize on future actions.
 While the groups have completed their process, the steps can be used by any program as a model for process improvement.

 QIPLN Kickoff Webinar: Orients interested HS Programs to the QIPLN Initiative; provides guidance on choosing a HS benchmark and identifying QI Team Lead(s) to participate in the QIPLN; and instructs attendees on the signup process.

 #1 QIPLN Welcome/Establish QI Charter and QI Team: Introduces participants to one another; introduces the QI charter; orients participants to strategies for identifying and recruiting potential QI Team members; and provides tools to support assembling a QITeam and developing a QI Charter.